brakhane/Orisa/README.rst

 Using Orisa on your Discord
 ---------------------------

-You can simply invite Orisa to your discord by visiting https://wur.st/bot/ever/invite.
+You can simply invite Orisa to your discord by visiting `this link <https://wur.st/bot/ever/invite>`_.
 She will send your further information after she has joined your server.

 Installation of your own instance
 ---------------------------------